Only Flat Spacetime is Full BPS in Four Dimensional N=3 and N=4 Supergravity: Higher Derivative Supergravity N=3 Higher Derivative Supergravity

 \section{\texorpdfstring{$\mathcal{N}=3$ Higher Derivative Supergravity}{N=3 Higher Derivative Supergravity}}

 In this section, we review four dimensional $\mathcal{N}=3$ supergravity using the framework of conformal supergravity.
 For a detailed construction of $\cN=3$ conformal supergravity, see \cite{vanMuiden:2017qsh,Hegde:2018mxv, Hegde:2021rte}.
-Using these results, higher derivative $\mathcal{N}=3$ Poincar\'e supergravity was constructed in \cite{Hegde:2022wnb}.
+Using these results, a class of higher derivative $\mathcal{N}=3$ Poincar\'e supergravity was constructed in \cite{Hegde:2022wnb}, that contains all the terms related to Weyl squared term by supersymmetry.
 The crucial ingredients are the $\mathcal{N}=3$ Weyl and vector multiplets.
 A Poincar\'e supergravity coupled to $n_V$ vector multiplets is realised as a Weyl multiplet coupled to $n_V+3$ vector multiplets in conformal supergravity where the three compensating vector multiplets have a wrong sign kinetic term.
 As explained in the introduction, one gauge fixes additional symmetries using the compensators and solves the auxiliary field equations to write the action in Poincar\'e supergravity variables.
 In \cite{Hegde:2022wnb} these further steps were carried out only for the case of pure supergravity.
 However, for our analysis it is not necessary to eliminate the auxiliary fields since our supersymmetry analysis for the solution is best done in off-shell conformal supergravity variables.
 We will proceed therefore by considering fully supersymmetric solutions corresponding to the action in conformal supergravity with $n_V+3$ vector multiplets, which is equivalent to higher derivative matter coupled Poincar\'e supergravity.